-Based in San Antonio, Cullen/Frost Bankers (CFR) is in the Finance sector, and so far this year, shares have seen a price change of 15.35%.
-The financial holding company is currently shelling out a dividend of $0.75 per share, with a dividend yield of 2.06%.
-This compares to the Banks - Southwest industry's yield of 1.33% and the S&P 500's yield of 1.42%.
+Cullen/Frost Bankers (CFR) is headquartered in San Antonio, and is in the Finance sector.
+The stock has seen a price change of 8.27% since the start of the year.
+The financial holding company is paying out a dividend of $0.75 per share at the moment, with a dividend yield of 2.2% compared to the Banks - Southwest industry's yield of 1.35% and the S&P 500's yield of 1.6%.

-Taking a look at the company's dividend growth, its current annualized dividend of $3 is up 2% from last year.
-Cullen/Frost Bankers has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 5.93%.
-Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, Cullen/Frost's payout ratio is 44%, which means it paid out 44% of its trailing 12-month EPS as dividend.
+In terms of dividend growth, the company's current annualized dividend of $3 is up 2% from last year.
+Over the last 5 years, Cullen/Frost Bankers has increased its dividend 4 times on a year-over-year basis for an average annual increase of 5.37%.
+Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Cullen/Frost's current payout ratio is 46%.
+This means it paid out 46% of its trailing 12-month EPS as dividend.

 From greatly improving stock investing profits and reducing overall portfolio risk to providing tax advantages, investors like dividends for a variety of different reasons.
 However, not all companies offer a quarterly payout.

-For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
-It's more common to see larger companies with more established profits give out dividends.
-Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
+Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 That said, they can take comfort from the fact that CFR is not only an attractive dividend play, but is also a compelling investment opportunity with a Zacks Rank of #1 (Strong Buy).